microsoft/pbiworkshops/ALM Toolkit In An Hour/README.md

 ![Comparison](./Images/Comparison.png)

 4. Navigate to the **Home** tab and complete the following:
-    - Select the **Report Differences** option to receive an Excel output for retention purposes.
+    - Select the **Report Differences** option to receive an Excel output for change history.
     - Select the **Validate Selection** option to review the applicable changes in the **Warning List** dialog box before pressing **OK**
         - After the **Validate Selection** has been completed, the **Update** and **Generate Script** options will now be enabled.
     - Select the **Update** option and within the ALM Toolkit diablog box press **Yes** to confirm updating the target.